justingrammens/THAT-2022-WI/EdgeImpulse/Nano-33-Sense/README.md

 and follow the prompts

-using the --clean will force you to relogin and select a differnet project.
+using the --clean will force you to re-login and select a different project.

 then verify the device is connected by going to the URL that is outputted.
 Likely something like this: